 NeurOPTIMAL®Neurofeedback Training Tomatis® Method Practitioner

-Seeing clients in Boulder County Colorado & New York City, NY
+Currently seeing clients in New York City, NY

 Office Phone: 303-815-3160